HackBulgaria/Programming101-CSharp/week07/01-Linq-Basics/Readme.md

 * GetCategories() : returns a list with all categories, CategoriesIds should be between 101 and 200
 * GetOrders() : returns a list with all orders, OrderIds should be between 201 and 300

-Write following queries in your Main method
+Write following queries in your Main method by using the results from the methods in DataStore class
 * Create linq query which returns all products with ids between 15 and 30
 * Create linq query which returns all categories with ids between 105 and 125
 * Create linq query which returns first 15 orders sorted by order name